AMM48/K8sProvisioner/kubeadm-rhel/README.md

 ```bash
 sudo kubeadm join 192.168.176.50:6443 --token woags4.ssgf7r270hu6ae7y --discovery-token-ca-cert-hash sha256:77441a4fb4f63425a38ace269c212432dd38d1bfcdbe168a36018608c3c76ee5
 ```
-**Note:** Replace the kubeadm join command with the one generated with `kubeadm init`, or generate a new one with `kubeadm token create --print-join-command` in the Control-Plane.
+**Important:** Replace the kubeadm join command with the one generated with `kubeadm init`, or generate a new one with `kubeadm token create --print-join-command` in the Control-Plane.